Belagir/lisilisk/doc/backlogged.md

 - [ ] more documentation ! for the lisilisk interface & internals !
 - [x] Detect channels (rgb / rgba) set in surfaces to set the correct value when we load the texture on GPU
 - [x] Include the engine-specific resources within the executable
+- [ ] The engine should have some error procedure that fires when the user provides incorrect arguments

 Half implemented